laker-93/mpaio/README.md

     a. `python examples/example_runner.py`

 This will also produce a plot of the CPU utilisation from running the examples.
-You can change `n_workers` in `example_runner.py` to see the effect os utilising fewer/more cores.
+You can change `n_workers` in `example_runner.py` to see the effect of utilising fewer/more cores.

+You can also experiment with switching out the `ProcessPoolExecutor` with a `ThreadPoolExecutor`.
+Note that despite the limitations of the GIL, since some numpy calls and third party libraries release the GIL under the hood, performance benefits can be seen from using multithreading.

 ## Implementation Notes
 Use data structures created by multiprocess